mkdocs/mkdocs/docs/user-guide/custom-themes.md

 A `section` navigation object defines a named section in the navigation and contains a list of child navigation objects.
 Note that sections do not contain URLs and are not links of any kind.
-However, by default, MkDocs sorts index pages to the top and the first child might be used as the URL for a section if a theme choses to do so.
+However, by default, elstir sorts index pages to the top and the first child might be used as the URL for a section if a theme choses to do so.